David Serero performed for World Health Day at the UNITED NATIONS.

 These sentiments were echoed by video messages from WHO Director-General Dr. Tedros and UN Secretary-General Mr. António Guterres, who highlighted significant accomplishments made in health systems across the world as well as global successes in disease eradication and the challenges that remain ahead.

-A number of esteemed speakers including Member States, UN system agencies and civil society, congratulated WHO on its accomplishments over the past 70 years and highlighted the key role of partnerships in advancing health for all by achieving SDG 3.8 on Universal Health Coverage.
+Several esteemed speakers including Member States, UN system agencies, and civil society, congratulated WHO on its accomplishments over the past 70 years and highlighted the key role of partnerships in advancing health for all by achieving SDG 3.8 on Universal Health Coverage.

 The president of ECOSOC, Ms. Marie Chatardová highlighted the importance of achieving UHC in the context of sustainable development while Mrs. Sofia Borges, Deputy Chef de Cabinet to the President of the UN General Assembly praised WHO’s lifesaving work in health emergencies and reiterated the importance of the upcoming high-level meetings on Tuberculosis and Noncommunicable diseases.